katcarr/addressBook/README.md

 Address Book
 ============

-by Mike Goren & David Zulaica
+by Kathryn Carr & Mike Goren

 This is a simple javascript address book application.